odea-project/qAlgorithms/report/report.md

 in this direction would also enable datasets to be binned if they are too large to fit into RAM.

-The transferred data always contains a control DQS and centroid error, even if those are not needed.
-By implementing them as optional parameters, the total memory allocation that needs to be performed is reduced.

 When performing the splitting in the m/z dimension, for small bins the greatest order space is often at the border.
 This leads to many redundant calculations, especially toward the end of a subsetting step.
 If it is